pSzyc/visavis-seir/README.md

 Model
 -----
-Allowed cell states and transitions between them are patterned after a multi-compartment epidemiological SEIR model (wherein S -- susceptible, E -- exposed, I -- infectious, R -- resistant/recovered).
-As the simulator is used primarily to investigate spatial stochastic kinetics of waves of activation, the 'susceptible' compartment has been renamed to the 'quiescent' compartment, which is more appropriate in the cellular context.
+Cell states patterned after a multi-compartment epidemiological SEIR model were renamed to match the cellular signaling context:
+* Q - quiescent,
+* E - excited,
+* I - inducing
+* R - refracory.

 The following **transitions** are assumed:
 ```
  Q -> E_1 -> ... -> E_{nE} -> I_1 -> ... -> I_{nI} -> R_1 -> ... -> R_{nR} -> Q
-      ------"Exposed"-----    ----"Infectious"----    ----"Recovering"----
+      ------"Excited"-----    -----"Inducing"-----    ----"Refractory"----
 ```

+The transition Q -> E_1 is induced by a neighboring cell in one of the "Inducing" states.

 The model is parametrized by specifying the numbers of the E, I, and R subcompartments and four kinetic rate constants for (forward-only) transitions.